geoawd/py-to-player/README.md

 ## Updating the library
 The easiest way to update the library is:
 - scan an NTAG-213 sticker
-- create an mp3 with this name o and directory of this name containing some audio files
+- create an mp3 with this name (.mp3) or a directory of this name containing some audio files (.mp3)
 - scp these files to the Raspberry Pi